KentaBioImagethumb

 In a culture that survives off the systematic exploitation of marginalized communities, the ability for these communities to find a voice within the mainstream is rare indeed.

 What I didn’t recognize was the ways in which I was playing into a particularly sexualized representation of blackness that has roots as far back as slavery.
 Othered politically, the male slave population was institutionally feminized in their disenfranchisement, called by Robert E. Park (ghost writer to Booker T. Washington) the “lady among the races”[i]. bell hooks has more contemporaneously discussed the ways in which hetero black men have internalized their white, patriarchal culture’s sexist/ racist ideology, acting as though the “primary ‘evil’ of racism has been the refusal of the dominant culture to allow them full access to patriarchal power, so that in sexist terms they are compelled to inhabit a sphere of powerlessness, deemed ‘feminine,’ hence they have perceived themselves as emasculated”[ii].
 This feminized representation of black male identity has been internalized by many, leading to a reactionary performativity within black male culture of hyper-masculinity.
 This has been lambasted most popularly in the critique of rap and hip hop as being both misogynistic and homophobic.
-Although these critiques are faulty in their singularizing definitions of both blackness and the genres, in the words of Ice Cube, “’true niggers ain’t gay’”.[iii]
+Although these critiques are faulty in their singularizing definitions of both blackness and the genres, in the words [This link is no longer available] of Ice Cube, “’true niggers ain’t gay’”.[iii]
 For the ideologists of black masculinism, the presence of gay, black men runs contrary to their understanding of racial authenticity, exposing the depths of their own racial and sexual alienation, but resulting ultimately in the further alienation of gay individuals, demanding a choice be made between their incompatible gay and black identities.[iv]

 “I remember my dad saying ‘You have three strikes against you in this world.
 Every black man has two: they’re black and they’re male.
 But, you’re black and you’re male and you’re gay.
 You’re gonna have a hard fucking time.’”[v]